zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Note:**

---Set commands supported by MaxCompute SQL and Mapreduce \(new version\)
+Set commands supported by MaxCompute SQL and MapReduce for MaxCompute 2.0

--   Once data type such asTinyint、Smallint、 Int、 Float、Varchar or TIMESTAMP BINARY is involved when running an SQL statement, `set odps.sql.type.system.odps2=true;` must be added before the SQL statement.
+-   Once data type such as Tinyint、Smallint、 Int、 Float、Varchar or TIMESTAMP BINARY is involved when running an SQL statement, `set odps.sql.type.system.odps2=true;` must be added before the SQL statement.
 The set statement and SQL statement are submitted simultaneously.
 -   Project level: that is, the project level is supported for new type opening.
 The project owner can be set to project as needed, with the following commands:

     ```